Set up the Task Tracker Tutorial Backend¶

 - Create an Atlas account, if you don't already have one.
 (3 minutes)

-- Create a free Atlas cluster running MongoDB 4.4.
+- Create a free Atlas cluster running MongoDB 4.4 or higher.
 (5 minutes)

 - Install the Realm CLI.
 (5 minutes)